 Created by Nitin Updated on Jan 12, 2016

 The first time I realized the true value of education for a child was when I saw this research on Brain Development.
-I was blown away by the fact that more than 90% of a human brain development happens in the first 5 years.
+I was blown away by the fact that more than 90% of human brain development happens in the first 5 years.
 Another important fact from this research was that our cognitive development; broadly interpreted as the ability to reason and the ability to make decisions, is at its peak in the years 5 to 8.
 This was my moment of truth and since then I have always felt great to be working in such a high impact area.
-This blog is an attempt to help proparents to choose a balanced school for all round development of their child.
+This blog is an attempt to help pro-parents to choose a good school for all-round development of their child.

 Here’s a list of some key questions, which I have addressed to help you evaluate various schools:

-3. Which school has stress free education and focuses on concept understanding?
+- Which school has stress free education and focuses on conceptual understanding?
 I don’t want ‘rote learning’ for my child.